 Split screen is something that usually makes us think of TVs or computers.
-But, as it turns out, split screen is one of Procreate’s most underused and awesome features.
+But, as it turns out, split screen is one of my favorite iPad features to use with Procreate.

-Procreate’s split screen, otherwise known as split screen, feature can be used for importing files or accessing reference photos.
+The iPad’s split screen feature can be used with Procreate for importing files or accessing reference photos.
 Drag up from the bottom of your screen and click on the arrow that appears.
 Drag your needed app onto your Procreate canvas.

-You can use Procreate’s split view feature to import brushes and color palettes into your app.
+You can use the split view feature to import brushes and color palettes into your app.
 Simply use the steps below with your Files app and you’ll be all set.

 I know, I can already hear you start to argue that the WHOLE point of Procreate’s reference image feature is to…well…display reference images.